-I am a PhD student in computer science at Princeton University, where I work on methods for machine learning.
+I am a PhD student in computer science at Princeton, where I work on methods for machine learning.
 I am particularly interested in flexible and scalable Bayesian modeling.
-I am supervised by Barbara E. Engelhardt and also collaborate with Ryan P. Adams.
+I am supervised by Barbara Engelhardt and also work with Ryan Adams.

 I value clear scientific communication.
 I maintain a blog on topics in and around machine learning.
 As a volunteer, I am helping write a computer science course with the Prison Teaching Initiative and have taught software development for Pursuit.

 In a previous life, I studied architecture.
 Changing careers, I worked as a technician in a biophysics lab while teaching myself programming.
 I then worked as a software engineer in New York City before pursuing a PhD.
 In the summer of 2019, I interned as quantitative researcher for Tudor in London.